gwarnants/PHPModernizr/README.md

 PHPModernizr
 ============

-A server-side modernizr library that gives the abiility to use last built-in PHP functions on old PHP versions.
+A server-side modernizr library that gives the ability to use last built-in PHP functions on old PHP versions.
 Can be helpful to work on old PHP 4 servers.

 - array_combine()